com-480-data-visualization/project-2023-ijustvizzed/report/report.md

 The latter was joint effort with _Luca Di Bartolomeo_.
-_Florian Hofhammer_ also was responsible for the initial setup of the project, the development environment and automated deployment of the website as well as most of the documentation throughout the project.
+_Florian Hofhammer_ also was responsible for the initial setup of the project, the development environment and automated deployment of the website as well as most of the documentation throughout the project, including recording the screencast.

 _Luca Di Bartolomeo_ created the first draft of the website and focused mostly on the Word2Vec data processing due to his previous experience in this area.